-6.14.1 Overview Events such as protests or work stoppages have the potential to disrupt Municipal operations or damage its reputation.
-6.14.1 Overview 6.14.2 ECC Considerations Municipal operations or damage its reputation.
-The ECC should consider the following when supporting a response: If there is a threat to safety, ensure that personnel are moved to or remain in a safe location Confirm the cause of the situation Confirm if the situation is peaceful or hostile in nature Determine the potential for the situation to escalate Assess the potential length of the situation Confirm who will be the spokesperson for the Municipality with the parties involved Seek approaches to accommodation or resolution of the situation, including the communications strategy Confirm the need and optics of a police presence Ensure regular patrols of the area take place Attempt to identify leaders and individuals causing the situation Complete an operational impact analysis Consider the impact of the situation on stakeholders Advise external stakeholders of the situation Confirm issues regarding access and determine alternate approaches if needed Consider legal implications of any interaction or discussion with the people involved
+Events such as protests or work stoppages have the potential to disrupt Municipal operations or damage its reputation.

+- If there is a threat to safety, ensure that personnel are moved to or remain in a safe location - Confirm the cause of the situation - Confirm if the situation is peaceful or hostile in nature - Determine the potential for the situation to escalate - Assess the potential length of the situation - Confirm who will be the spokesperson for the Municipality with the parties involved - Seek approaches to accommodation or resolution of the situation, including the communications strategy - Confirm if the area has been isolated - Consider security of the area and if additional resources are required - Confirm the need and optics of a police presence - Ensure regular patrols of the area take place - Attempt to identify leaders and individuals causing the situation - Complete an operational impact analysis - Consider the impact of the situation on stakeholders - Advise external stakeholders of the situation. - Ensure a communications strategy with the public is established - Confirm issues regarding access and determine alternate approaches if needed - Consider legal implications of any interaction or discussion with the people involved

-6.15 INFORMATION TECHNOLOGY (IT) CYBER ATTACK
+6.15 Information Technology (IT) Cyber Attack

-6.15.1 Overview It is likely that attempts will be made to hack into and/or disrupt any one of the Sturgeon Region municipalities IT systems.
+It is likely that attempts will be made to hack into and/or disrupt any one of the Sturgeon Region municipalities IT systems.
 If successful, major attacks can significantly impair a municipality's capacity to function.

-6.15.2 ECC Considerations The E CC should consider the following when supporting a response: • Confirm that the IT Business Continuity Plan has been activated • Assess the potential for the situation to escalate or immediately re-occur • Ensure initial and continued notification of impacted people • Confirm with service providers the potential length of the interruption • Assess the impact on the particular municipality's operations • Consider the IT requirements for the municipality's Essential Services • For disruption of municipal operations, assist in facilitating communications and coordinating resources • If an IT issue exists, confirm prioritized means of regular communications or an interim system to be used ٠ Confirm the cause and motive of the attack, if possible, to prevent re-occurrence
+- Confirm that the IT Business Continuity Plan has been activated - Assess the potential for the situation to escalate or immediately re-occur - Ensure initial and continued notification of impacted people - Confirm with service providers the potential length of the interruption - Assess the impact on the particular municipality's operations - Consider the IT requirements for the municipality's Essential Services - For disruption of municipal operations, assist in facilitating communications and coordinating resources - If an IT issue exists, confirm prioritized means of regular communications or an interim system to be used - Confirm the cause and motive of the attack, if possible, to prevent re-occurrence